The Golden Compass (film): Critical response

 Time rated it an "A−" and called it a "good, if familiar fantasy," saying "The find is Dakota Blue Richards ... who's both grounded and magical."
 Peter Bradshaw of The Guardian rated it 4 stars out of 5, praising Nicole Kidman's casting and saying it had "no other challengers as [2007's] big Christmas movie."
 Leonard Maltin gave the film 3 out of 4 stars, and said that "Richards is persuasive" and that it "does a good job of introducing us to an unfamiliar world."
 Critic Roger Ebert awarded the film 4 out of 4 stars and called it "a darker, deeper fantasy epic than the 'Rings' trilogy, 'The Chronicles of Narnia' or the 'Potter' films," saying that it "creates villains that are more complex and poses more intriguing questions.
 As a visual experience, it is superb.
 As an escapist fantasy, it is challenging ...
 I think [it] is a wonderfully good-looking movie, with exciting passages and a captivating heroine."

-Pullman himself was described by a London Times interviewer as sounding "ambivalent" and "guarded" about the film, saying in March 2008: "A lot of things about it were good… Nothing's perfect.
+Pullman was described by an interviewer from The Times in Britain as sounding "ambivalent" and "guarded" about the film, saying in March 2008: "A lot of things about it were good...
+Nothing's perfect.
 Nothing can bring out all that's in the book.
 There are always compromises."
 He hoped, however, that the rest of the trilogy would be adapted with the same cast and crew.
 In July 2009, after this possibility had been exhausted, Weitz told Time magazine that he thought the film's special effects ended up being its "most successful element."